allmaps/allmaps/packages/transform/README.md

 }
 ```

-Or you can supply an array of objects containing `resource` and `geo` coordinates.
+For a GCP Transformer, supply the control points as an array of objects containing `resource` and `geo` coordinates.
 This is the format used in [Georeference Annotations](https://iiif.io/api/extension/georef/):

 ```ts
 type Gcp = {